Photon Counting Detectors

 Housing with dedicated RF and magnetic shielding

-These devices are built in a gold plated iron or nickel coated aluminum housing to achieve high level of RF and magnetic shielding and protection against the interference with other devices.
+These devices are built in an iron or nickel coated aluminum housing with titanium nitride or gold refinement to achieve high level of RF and magnetic shielding and protection against the interference with other devices.
 The built in pre-amplifier is specially targeted at timing sensitive applications such as Time-Correlated Single Photon Counting (TCSPC).
 Signal output for all models is a standard 50 Ohms SMA connector.

 Various photocathodes can be incorporated into the PMA to meet the user's needs.
-Three different cathode versions are available.
+Two different cathode versions are available.
 A blue sensitive, low dark count version with very high quantum efficiency up to 40% covers the spectral range from 230 nm to 700 nm.
-The standard unit is sensitive in the range from 185 nm to 820 nm and features a quantum efficiency up to 20%.
 An extended red sensitive cathode covers the 230 nm to 920 nm range with a quantum efficiency up to 20%.
 A thermoelectrically cooled housing is available to reduce the dark count rate (recommended for red sensitive versions).

 Integrated shutter, overload detection